Robotics

 • Describe the steps in teach-pendant programming.

-• Describe walk-through programming.
+• Describe lead-through programming.

 • Describe offline programming.